Nimesh-Srivastava/Nimesh-Srivastava/README.md

 - 🔭 I’m currently working on modernizing the development of artificial neural networks
 - 🌱 Have completed projects in multiple JS frameworks, currently learning Angular

+Artificial Intelligence and Machine Learning is my speciality, both in degree and in life.
+I've been developing complex artificial neural networks for 3+ years now.
+   I've worked on various environments regarding different fields of AI, including but not limited to :
+      1. Computer vision,
+      2. Natural Language Processing,
+      3. Deep Learning, and more.

+I've also developed IoT projects, list of some related repositories can be found in my library.

 ***

 ### Connect with me :